Timemore Slim Plus Review

-The Slim Plus and Chestnut Slim C2 Manual coffee grinders hold 25 grams of coffee, feature walnut pommels, and are constructed with aluminum alloy and stainless steel interior components.
+The Slim Plus and Chestnut Slim C2 Manual coffee grinders hold 25 grams of coffee, feature walnut pommels, and are constructed with aluminium alloy and stainless steel interior components.
 But, their burrs are slightly different.
 The Chestnut slim grinds coffee with 38 mm titanium-coated steel conical burrs, while the Slim Plus uses 38 mm stainless steel conical burrs.
 What’s the difference?
 While the Chestnut Slim’s titanium-coated conical burrs do well at grinding coffee beans for espresso, the Slim Plus’s brand-new E&B burs are engineered to do equally well.

-If you’re looking for a great, all-around manual grinder for your moka pot and cold brew concentrate, keep reading to find out whether Timemore’s Slim Plus is the perfect manual coffee grinder for you.
+If you’re looking for a great, all-around manual grinder for your Moka pot and cold brew concentrate, keep reading to find out whether Timemore’s Slim Plus is the perfect manual coffee grinder for you.

-Grind Consistency – 4/5
+Grind Consistency: 4/5

 Before the release of the Slim Plus, Timemore manufactured two burr sets: titanium-coated burrs for espresso and stainless steel burs for filter coffee.
 While both burr sets had some overlap, Timemore’s titanium-coated burrs tended to produce more fines, making them more suitable for espresso and less for pour-overs and French press.

 With this set of upgraded espresso and brew (E&B burrs), grind consistency was good across the board.
 Nevertheless, the Slim Plus produced more boulders than fines.